-The Kitchen Sink Collection, available directly from Made In
+The The Sous Chef Collection, available directly from Made In

 They can price their products at a reasonable cost because they sell direct.
 No middle men, distributors, or retailers marking up the price.
-The Kitchen Sink Collection is Made In’s largest grouping and includes most of their pots and pans that they produce and is the set we recommend.
+The Sous Chef Collection is Made In’s largest grouping and includes most of their pots and pans that they produce and is the set we recommend.